Default S3 method

 D

-Maximum delay (truncation point).
-If finite, the distribution is truncated at D. If set to Inf, no truncation is applied.
+Maximum delay (upper truncation point).
+If finite, the distribution is truncated at D. If set to Inf, no upper truncation is applied.
 Defaults to Inf.

 use_numeric